Ireland 1999 "Extinct Irish Animals"

 Giant deer are known to have been in Ireland at least 32,000 years ago, but the expansion of the ice sheets forced them to move further south.
 They returned about 12,000 years ago, when the lowland areas were again covered in rich grassland, and most surviving giant Irish deer bones and antlers date from this time.

 Note: The animal is often called the Irish Deer or the Giant Irish Deer, however it is not unique to Ireland.
-Although the Giant Deer ranged from mainland Europe through Siberia to northern Africa, almost all of the surviving skeletons and skulls were discovered in Ireland.
+Although the Giant Deer ranged from mainland Europe through Siberia to northern Africa, almost all the surviving skeletons and skulls were discovered in Ireland.
 This is due to the unique composition of Irish bogs.
 It seems the unfortunate top-heavy prehistoric animals regularly came to sticky ends mired in muddy lakes.
 The bog grew over them, fossilizing their remains, until they were uncovered by turf-cutters.

 Ironically the first skeleton of "Irish Deer" discovered in Ireland in 1824 was only the second one.
-The very first one discovered on Isle of Man five years earlier.
+The very first one was discovered on Isle of Man five years earlier.

 Wolf, Canis lupus, on extinct irish animals stamp of Ireland 1999